 Subscribe to SDK assembly updates using NuGet

-.NET SDK assemblies and some command-line tools are available through a software distribution website called nuget.org.
-Use of NuGet packages in your application project enables you to keep your project up-to-date with the latest releases of the SDK assemblies and tools.
-Visual Studio has supported this capability since version 2010 and there is even a standalone NuGet client for those developers that don’t develop in Visual Studio.
+Microsoft Dynamics CRM SDK assemblies and some command-line tools are available through a software distribution website called nuget.org.
+Use of NuGet packages in your application project enables you to keep your project up to date with the latest releases of the SDK assemblies and tools.
+Microsoft Visual Studio has supported this capability since version 2010 and there is even a standalone NuGet client for those developers that don’t develop in Visual Studio.
 Another advantage of using NuGet packages in your projects is that assembly references and dependencies are automatically taken care of for you.
-NuGet packages are available for Common Data Service as well as for earlier versions of Dynamics 365 Customer Engagement.
+NuGet packages are available for the Microsoft Dynamics CRM 2013 and Microsoft Dynamics CRM Online SDK as well as for the previous version, the Microsoft Dynamics CRM 2011 SDK.

 How to install a package in your project

-For information about installing NuGet packages into your project, see Managing NuGet Packages Using the Dialog.
+For information on installing NuGet packages into your project, see Managing NuGet Packages Using the Dialog.